-The process starts here with an intriguing notebook that unexpectedly came to light at the back of a bookcase in the home of Dr Merriol Almond in December 2005.
+The process starts here with an intriguing notebook that came to light at the back of a bookcase in the home of Dr Merriol Almond some four or five years ago.
 By relating the contents of the notebook to Sabine's account of his early years in Early Reminiscences1 and to entries in his family bible2 it soon became evident that this notebook had mostly been used by him during the years 1849 to 1851when he was 15 to 17 years of age.